“My heart sank. I didn’t quite understand why…”

 “Chrissy Ryman!
 We’ve got players to do that, your job is to pass!”
 My heart sank.
-I didn’t quite understand why in that moment, but I knew something wasn’t right.
+In that moment, I didn’t quite understand why but I knew something wasn’t right.
 Here I was, 17 years old at a professional football club playing U18 and reserve team football and only a year away from becoming a professional footballer – my dream since I was 7 years old – and my coach was telling me, rather, shouting at me, not to dribble (I had dribbled from near to the halfway line to the opposition’s penalty box before losing the ball).

 Something was wrong.